JackGallacher/.R/readme.txt

-R code I have written to analyse collected data, these are a work in progress.
+R code I have written to analyse collected data from my MSC head movement test.

-HeadMovementDataAnalysis - Main R script for analysing head movment data.
-Takes in 567 peices of individual data (21 participants, 9 tasks, 3 readings per task ) and plots line, acceleration and velocity graphs.

-SpikeRemoval - The collected data had some form of data spikes.
-This script removes them.
-This will be implemented into HeadMovementDataAnalysis when it is complete.
+This program contains two .R scripts.
+The first (SpikeRemovalScript_V2) complete multiple tasks:

+- Removes data spikes.
+- Interpolates the data, removing duplicate data.
+- Plots Timer Series, Acceleration and Velocity graphs into a folder.
+- Creates an RMS data frame to perform ANOVA  analysis on.

+The second script (ANOVAScript) goes through each RMS value column for each scenario and writes the ANOVA results to word files per task.